-Luchis or Bengali Pooris are traditional Indian unleavened flatbreads, which are rolled and deep-fried in ghee or clarified butter.
-A quintessential part of Bengali party menu, it is often paired with Niramish Aloo Dum, or if someone is feeling indulgent, then Kosha Mangsho or Bengali Mutton Pot Roast.
+Top ideas for side dishes with Luchis for perfect Bengali food combinations.
+Bengali Luchis are traditional Indian unleavened flatbreads, which are rolled and deep-fried in ghee or clarified butter.
+A quintessential part of the Bengali ranna recipe repertoire, it is often paired with Niramish Aloo Dum, or if someone is feeling indulgent, then Kosha Mangsho or Bengali Mutton Pot Roast.

-In this article, I have shared some of the popular side-dishes that are often paired with luchis.
-You will get several easy meal ideas for lunch or dinner, and their recipes along with.
+In this article, I have shared some of the popular side dishes for luchis.
+You will get several easy Bengali food combinations and meal ideas for lunch or dinner, along with their recipes.

 The star of million celebratory festive menus, the perfect couple to ‘Kosha Mangsho’, the makeshift after-meal dessert with Sugar, the next morning’s breakfast with a cup of cha!
 Oh!
 How could I forget the post-biyebari must of Luchi & Rosogolla’r Ros (syrup)?
 I know some of this might sound silly, but trust me when I say that Bengalis would have this with probably anything!!

 So, there’s always this question about how’s luchi different than pooris.
 Bengali luchis are made out of All-Purpose Flour or Maida.
 The dough will be needed with a generous amount of ghee or oil, some salt, and water.
 They are usually lightly fried so that they retain the white color, without getting the brown spots.